MightyDevices/adf4350/README.md

 # adf4350

 A simple example of ADF4350 working with STM32L152 Dev Board.
-The chip gets initiated with some defautl settings and a 2450MHz tone is generated.
+The chip gets initiated with some default settings and a 2450MHz tone is generated.

 Technical info:
 - ADF4350 Reference clock is 25MHz